-The hair loss industry is rife with countless stories and testimonials about home remedies for hair loss.
-People prefer to try natural treatments and cures for hair loss and hair fall first.
-They often believe that such treatments will miraculously regrow hair naturally (or reverse and cure grey hair).
+The hair loss industry is rife with countless stories and testimonials on home remedies and natural cures for hair loss.
+People prefer to try natural treatments to treat their thinning hair before considering alternatives.
+They are often misled into believing that such treatments will lead to complete hair regrowth (or reversal of grey hair).

 Home Remedies for Hair Loss

 Some natural home remedies keep hair in anagen (growth) phase longer, others directly impact growth factors and signaling pathways.
-Make sure to read a pdf from the AAD that discusses botanical treatments for hair loss.
+In 2019, UC Irvine scientists published a good overview on botanical, herbal and other alternative treatments for hair thinning.

 Natural Treatments for Hair Growth

 In this post, I will discuss natural hair loss treatment products that have some solid scientific backing.
 You should assume that none of these natural products will bring back hair in totally bald areas.

 Surprisingly, most of the below mentioned studies have come out in 2014 through 2019.
 Some people try to combine many of the natural ingredients mentioned below into homemade shampoos.

 Bee propolis was big news last year due to new research findings.
 Propolis is a product made by bees, and it has anti-inflammatory properties that result in healthier hair in mice.
 For more, see the published study from Japan on propolis and hair growth in mice.
 Several hair products with bee propolis in them have good reviews on Amazon, including Iden Bee Propolis Treatment and Iden Bee Nourished shampoo & conditioner duo pack.